 A PAI, adapted to each medical need and each child, is written by the School nurse.
 The parents will provide the School nurse with the latest medical record on the condition as well as the necessary medications (if required).
-It must set out in details, for the class teacher and the school staff, the condition of the child, the warning signs, the visible symptoms in case of a fit, the medical care needed as well as the measures that need to be taken to ensure the child's safety.
-The PAI must be signed by the parents, the Headteacher or the Deputy to the Head of Primary or Deputy to the Head of Secondary, the class teacher and the School Nurse.
-It must also specify what arrangements have been put in place in the event of the class teacher's absence.
-This person must also have been properly trained.
+It must set out in detail, for the class teacher and the School staff, the condition of the child, the warning signs, the visible symptoms in case of a fit, the medical care needed as well as the measures that need to be taken to ensure the child's safety.
+The PAI must be signed by the parents, the Headteacher or the Deputy to the Head of Primary or Deputy to the Head of Secondary, the class teacher (or Form Teacher), the pupil's PE teacher, the Club manager and the School Nurse.
+In the event of the class teacher's absence, the supply teacher is committed to follow the protocol in place (i.e in primary classes, PAI are kept in a designated folder , in secondary all the PAI are available in pronote).

-The teacher or other staff responsible for the child will only give medical care to the extent of their medical training.
+The nurse, teacher or other staff responsible for the child will only give medical care to the extent of their medical training.
 The emergency services will be contacted if the School cannot give the care required.

-The PAI may have to be disclosed to the School staff.
-The Headteacher, Deputy to the Head of Primary or Deputy to the Head of Secondary and the school staff treat medical information confidentially.
+The PAI may have to be disclosed to the School staff if and as necessary.
+All members of the School staff will treat medical information confidentially.